Homemade mango ice cream prepared in the ice cream maker for a creamy perfect finish.

 - Take out 10 minutes before you want to enjoy it.
 Don't keep it out too long or else it will melt again and crystalize.

 - Use a mango variety without strings in it.
 Most commercially available mangoes don't have those strings.
 But I encourage you to use local mangoes if you live in a tropical climate because they are tastier and more intensely flavored.

 - You can use lime juice too instead of lemon juice.
-Juice of 1/2 a lemon equals to about 2 Tbsp juice.
+Juice of ½ a lemon equals to about 2 tablespoon juice.

 - Use a cream with a fat content of at least 32%.
 You can use whipping cream too if it contains enough fats.
 You need fats for creamy ice cream.
 That way ice crystals get less formed or not at all.